Membership update: The path in diversifying and understanding

 - Ongoing Financial and In-kind Support of the Black Community: PCC has a history of supporting many Black-led organizations and those which support the Black community.
 We will continue to make those investments in addition to rolling out a micro-grant program for diverse entrepreneurs this fall.
 With the opening of the Central District store, Byrd Barr Place joins the PCC Food Bank Program and will provide a range of quality groceries to support those who trust this neighborhood landmark to bring food to their tables.

-- Staff Training: With the opening of the Central District store, staff participated in Diversity, Equality and Inclusion training with an experienced external consultant.
+- Staff Training: With the opening of the Central District store, staff participated in Diversity, Equity and Inclusion training with an experienced external consultant.
 This training will happen at all stores and throughout the organization, including members of the board.
 It will unfold over the next 12-18 months.
 At PCC stores, the training will include racism prevention and inclusion training with the goal of ensuring that PCC stores are welcoming for all staff and all people to shop.

 This is a work in progress and while the co-op might not always get it right, it is committed to approaching it authentically and whole-heartedly.
 This includes working on a more diverse team, having honest discussions, and listening, educating and empathizing with our community.